-In an article published by Law360, Ana Reyes, Co-Chair of the firm’s International Litigation practice group and part of the Williams & Connolly team representing Paraguay, was quoted explaining to U.S. District Judge Ketanji Brown Jackson that, “It doesn’t matter what the agent thought, and it doesn’t matter what the third party thought.
+In an article published by Law360, Ana Reyes, Co-Chair of the firm’s International Disputes practice group and part of the Williams & Connolly team representing Paraguay, was quoted explaining to U.S. District Judge Ketanji Brown Jackson that, “It doesn’t matter what the agent thought, and it doesn’t matter what the third party thought.
 It only matters what the authority was…every court to have considered the issue held there was no actual authority.”
 The team representing the client includes Dane Butswinkas, Ana Reyes, and Richmond Moore.

 Click here to read the article.